Colorfingers/VircadiaDeploy/Docker/Image/README.md

 ```
 -7.
 Commit and push you docker container to your repository.
 You do not need to stop the container to commit it.
 Docker will pause it while it's being committed.
 ```
+# Press CTRL-p and q
+# This will put you back at the bash prompt of the host without killing the container.

 # Get the CONTAINER ID
 docker ps -a